dereksweet/ComedyCompanion/README.md

 - Create set lists with ease, dragging and dropping jokes into place, and track their estimated length
 - Track every show you perform, which set list was used, the venue performed at including city and state
 - Reorder everything on the fly as well as search for specific keywords in your bits
-- Back everything up to your personal iCloud account for security and ease of transferring data between multiple iPhones and iPads
+- Back everything up to your personal iCloud account for security and ease of transferring data between multiple iPhones and iPads (iOS Users Only)

 ### Instalation Instructions